forem/admin-docs/docs/_getting-started/forem_setup_checklist.md

 ### 5. Invite People to Join Your Forem

-Navigate to `Admin > Config > Authentication` and choose your specific authentication options.
+Navigate to **Authentication** in `/admin/customization/config` and choose your specific authentication options.

-If you want your community to remain private, keep `Invite-only mode` checked.
-If you choose this option, you’ll need to navigate to `Admin > People` and click the “Invitations” tab near the top of the page.
-Next, click “New” which should appear as a tab also near the top of the page beside “Invitations”.
-From here, you’ll be able to invite folks to join your Forem.
+If you want your community to only allow people to join if you manually invite them, keep **Invite-only mode** checked.
+If you choose this option, you’ll need to navigate to `https://dev.to/admin/invitations` and click “New” (which should appear as a tab also near the top of the page beside “Invitations”).
+From here, you’ll be able to invite new members to join your Forem.

-If you choose to make your community public via email and other registration options, you’ll be prompted to set up each registration option.
+If you choose to make your community **Open Registration** via email and other registration options, you’ll be prompted to set up each registration option.

 </details>